nus-cs2103-AY2122S2/ip/docs/README.md

 # PokeJournal
-> ""The world's greatest Pokémon Master is waiting for me!" -- Ash Ketchum
+> "The world's greatest Pokémon Master is waiting for me!" -- Ash Ketchum

 ## User Guide